 In the same poll, 35% of people reported viewing heroin abuse as an extremely serious problem.
 However, fewer people, 28%, reported viewing prescription opioid abuse as an extremely serious problem.
 Far fewer people die from heroin overdoses than those who die from prescription opioid abuse.
 Furthermore, even fewer people, 19%, reported alcohol abuse as an extremely serious problem.

 Taking Action Against Addiction

 First, the healthcare industry can start by improving access to addiction treatment programs.
-This can lead to more research on pain management, which will allow for the implementation of public education programs.
+This can lead to more research on pain management which, will allow for the implementation of public education programs.
 Finally, the secondary steps should be intensifying pain management training for medical students and doctors and monitoring doctors’ painkiller prescription patterns.

-Less than half of respondents favor allowing the non-prescription sale of the overdose antidote naloxone.
+Less than half of respondents were in favor of allowing the non-prescription sale of the overdose antidote naloxone.
 Specifically, this was 45% among people with and 30% among people without personal experience with painkiller abuse.
 To read more about statistics concerning addiction to prescription painkillers, see the source article at the NCAAD website.

-The Hayver platform provides an excellent way for people to help their friends and loved ones stay clean and sober, and essentially improves the success of addiction treatment programs by providing a strong after-care component for the continuous management of a person’s recovery.
+The Hayver platform provides an excellent way for people to help their friends and loved ones stay clean and sober and essentially improves the success of addiction treatment programs by providing a strong after-care component for the continuous management of a person’s recovery.
 Contact us for more information at info(at)hayver.com.